HexaCluster/oid2bytea/README.md

 these option is the number of processes/CPUs you want to use to process the data.
 Take care that the resulting number of processes/CPUs used is `-j * -J`.

+**transform function**
+Using the -f option it is possible to use a function to process the data before inserting in the new column.
+For example, if all your large objects data have been compressed using gzip, you may want to uncompress the bytea data to benefit of the PostgreSQL native toast compression.
+In this case, use the [psql-gzip](https://github.com/pramsey/pgsql-gzip) extension and use `-f gunzip` at command line.

+Another example of use is to convert the large objects to a text column if all the data are text data.
+In this case use `-f "encode(%, 'escape')"` at command line and oid2bytea will replace the % placeholder by the call to `lo_get()` with the name of the column processed.

 ### Requirements

 oid2bytea is a Perl program that require the following Perl modules: